wujameszj/CourseProject/README.md

 ## Usage

-Currently algorithms are LDA and Top2Vec.
+Currently supported algorithms are LDA and Top2Vec.
 The former is implemented via [gensim](https://radimrehurek.com/gensim/auto_examples/tutorials/run_lda.html) while the latter via [top2vec](https://github.com/ddangelov/Top2Vec).
 Both Python packages are available via pip.

 The app has two components:
 - a sidebar for user input and control parameters
   - choose dataset
   - set number of topics and other parameters for LDA (Top2Vec does not require users to specify any parameter)
   - search topic models with a keyword
-- the main pane for displaying the results
+- the main pane for displaying results
   - each algorithm has a dedicated column, lined up side-by-side for ease of comparison
   - topics are shown via wordclouds, where word size corresponds to term weight
   - documents returned from keyword search are displayed in height-adjustable text boxes

 ## Reflection and Future Work

 Although many features were planned for this app, a decision was made to make the first version simple, not overly cluttered with dozens of parameters and customization options.